jmbucknall/EZDSL/ezdsl.md

     procedure THashTable.Join(HashTable : THashTable);
 #### Description
   Joins a hash table to the current one.
-All of the data objects and keys in the HashTable container are moved over to the current one, and HashTable is freed afterwards.
+All of the data objects and keys in the `HashTable` container are moved over to the current one, and `HashTable` is freed afterwards.

 ### Declaration
     function THashTable.Search(const aKey : string;
                                var aData : pointer) : boolean;
 #### Description
-  Searches for the string aKey in the hash table.
-If found, the method returns true, and the data object is returned in aData, If not found, the method returns false, and aData is set to nil.
+  Searches for the string `aKey` in the hash table.
+If found, the method returns true, and the data object is returned in `aData`, If not found, the method returns false, and `aData` is set to nil.

-  This is a better method to use than Examine in certain cases since it does not raise an exception if the key is not found.
+  This is a better method to use than `Examine` in certain cases since it does not raise an exception if the key is not found.

 TBooleanArray
 ----------------------------------------------------------------------
-The TBooleanArray class encapsulates an array of boolean values.
+The `TBooleanArray` class encapsulates an array of boolean values.
 Sometimes in the literature it is known as a bitset or a bit array, or a bitmap.
-The main difference between the TBooleanArray and a simple array [] of boolean is that the TBooleanArray manages to pack 8 boolean values per byte, one for each bit.
+The main difference between the `TBooleanArray` and a simple array [] of boolean is that the `TBooleanArray` manages to pack 8 boolean values per byte, one for each bit.

 The class has the usual complement of methods and properties.
 You can